rahulguin/CoveyTown/DESIGN.md

   - A new div 'modal-container' that is used for rendering the placeable modals.
   - Changes to the width of the game map.
 - CoveyGameScene:
+  - create: Updated to call the method placeableAddition, which displays the menu for creating a placeable.
+  - updatePlaceables: Method that creates the sprite objects for all placeables.
+  - preload: Loads the assets required for displaying placeables.

 ## PermissionsButton